Starting a Business in Ghana as a Foreigner: 10 Insightful Steps to Succeed

 • $50,000 USD for businesses with Ghanaian majority ownership

-Note: Capital can be in the form of cash or capital goods.
+Note: When starting a business in Ghana as a foreigner, capital can be in the form of cash or capital goods.

 Step 3: Register with the Registrar General’s Department (RGD)